Feyerabend/cc/ch05/addition/reference/COMPILERS.md

 - Semantic analysis
 - Run-time environments and symbol tables
 - Intermediate code generation
-- Code optimization and generation  ￼
+- Code optimization and generation

-The material is theoretical and formal with a focus on fundamental algorithms and the classic pipeline model of compilers.  ￼
+The material is theoretical and formal with a focus on fundamental algorithms and the classic pipeline model of compilers.

 ![Dragon Book 2nd](./../../assets/image/compilers2.png)

 *Second Edition (2006)*

-The second edition adds Monica S. Lam as a co-author and is often referred to as the “purple dragon book”.
-Every chapter was revised since the first edition to reflect developments that occurred in the two decades after the first edition.  ￼
+The second edition adds Monica S. Lam as a co-author and is often referred to as the "purple dragon book".
+Every chapter was revised since the first edition to reflect developments that occurred in the two decades after the first edition.

 In addition to the core material of the first edition, the second edition includes:
 - Updated syntax-directed translation methods
 - Expanded data-flow analysis techniques
-- Chapters on instruction-level parallelism, parallelism and locality optimisation, and interprocedural analysis  ￼
+- Chapters on instruction-level parallelism, parallelism and locality optimisation, and interprocedural analysis
-- Discussions of just-in-time (JIT) compiling, garbage collection, and modern case studies  ￼
+- Discussions of just-in-time (JIT) compiling, garbage collection, and modern case studies
-- Broader treatment of optimization and back-end issues than the first edition.  ￼
+- Broader treatment of optimization and back-end issues than the first edition.